-- 27. Spotify is a music streaming service, which allows consumers access to a large library of recorded music without commercial interruptions for a subscription fee.
-Similar streaming music services are offered by Pandora, Apple Music, and Google Play. - 28.
+- 27. Plaintiffs are subscribers to various services that provide media delivered electronically, including Netflix, Hulu, Spotify, Xbox Live, and Amazon Prime. - 28.
+Netflix is a provider of an on-demand Internet streaming media service, which allows subscribers to watch video content online, and of a flat-rate video-by-mail service, which allows subscribers to borrow DVD and Blu-ray video discs and return them in prepaid mailers.
+Hulu provides a similar video-streaming service but does not offer video-by-mail service. - 29.
+Spotify is a music streaming service, which allows consumers access to a large library of recorded music without commercial interruptions for a subscription fee.
+Similar streaming music services are offered by Pandora, Apple Music, and Google Play. - 30.
 Xbox Live Gold is an online multiplayer gaming and digital media delivery service created and operated by Microsoft, which for a fee, allows users to play games with others on an online network.
-Xbox Live Gold also provides paid members with the following features: matchmaking/smartmatch, private chat, party chat and in-game voice communication, game recording, media sharing, broadcasting one's gameplay via the Twitch live streaming application, access to free-to-play titles, "cloud" storage for gaming files, and early or exclusive access to betas, special offers, Games with Gold, and Video Kinect. - 29.
-Amazon Prime is a membership service that provides members with certain benefits provided by Amazon.com, including free two-day shipping and discounts on certain items sold on its website, but also provides access to streaming movies, and music, cloud photo storage, and the ability to borrow e-books. - 30.
-Plaintiffs Rose, Jackson-Green, and Michael Labell, as paid subscribers to Netflix streaming video service, are harmed because they must pay the tax on Internet-based video-streaming services, which increases the cost of subscribing to Netflix by nine percent.
+Xbox Live Gold also provides paid members with the following features: matchmaking/smartmatch, private chat, party chat and in-game voice communication, game recording, media sharing, broadcasting one's gameplay via the Twitch live streaming application, access to free-to-play titles, "cloud" storage for gaming files, and early or exclusive access to betas, special offers, Games with Gold, and Video Kinect. - 31.
+Amazon Prime is a membership service that provides members with certain benefits provided by Amazon.com, including free two-day shipping and

+DVCH-1 0f 37 10/15/5016 10:49 AM ELECTRONICALLY FILED discounts on certain items sold on its website, but also provides access to streaming movies, and music, cloud photo storage, and the ability to borrow e-books.